fabriziogaliano/docker-rsyslog/README.md

            syslog-address: "tcp://rsyslog.example.com:514"
 ```

-### Advanced Configuration for Rsyslog

-There are 3 config file very usefull on this image:
+## Advanced Configuration for Rsyslog, there are 3 config file very usefull on this image:

 # Collecting and divide log Locally [ 30-docker.conf ]